Robosapiens-G1ANT-Interns/Robosapiens/Android Addons/G1ANT.Addon.SnapchatAndroid/SnapchatAndroidCloseCommand .md

 ## Example

-This simple script opens an snapchat application instance in the connected android device, waits for 5 secs,and then closes the application..
+This simple script opens a snapchat instance and after 5 seconds, closes it, in the connected android device:

 ```G1ANT
 snapchatandroid.open